Sustainable film production: History

 The discussion of sustainability in film began in the early 1990s, as reported in The Hollywood Reporter and Variety'.
 However, the attention was demonstrated in environmental content, environmental activism, and the philanthropy of celebrities rather than the production operations.

-In Canada, British Columbia formalized their sustainable production efforts in 2006 through the Reel Green initiative, a "resource centre with a collection of best practices to help productions reduce their environmental impacts and improve their overall environmental footprint".
+In Canada, British Columbia formalized its sustainable production efforts in 2006 through the Reel Green initiative, a "resource centre with a collection of best practices to help productions reduce their environmental impacts and improve their overall environmental footprint".
 Following those initiatives in Canada, vendors such as Green Spark Group (2014) and Keep it Green Recycling (2017) have emerged to help productions with recycling and greenhouse gas accounting.

 In the UK, the British Standard 8909 was announced at the Cannes Film Festival in 2011 to improve the British film industry's environmental, social, and economic impact after seeing how BS8901 helped the British events sector.

 Globally, many film studios have adopted sustainability initiatives, including the "Big Five": Universal Pictures, Walt Disney Pictures, Warner Bros., Columbia Pictures, and Paramount Pictures.
 As well as large television production studios like CBS.

 The global dedication to sustainable production by the industry has cultivated in the Sustainable Production Forum annually in Vancouver to gather for collaboration and dedication on sustainable film production.
 Topics discussed at the forum have included fleet transport in the film industry, compostable plastics and packaging, diversity in film, and the future of energy.